scaleway/serverless-examples/jobs/registry-empty-ressource-cleaner/README.md

-# Scaleway Container Registry Tag Cleaner
+# Scaleway Container Registry Cleaner

-This project aims to clean up Scaleway Container Registry tags to keep only the N latest tags for each image.
-It is useful for managing disk space and keeping the registry organized.
+This project helps you clean up your Container Registry by deleting namespaces without images inside.

 ## Requirements